 "I take my hat off to Atlanta.
 They played hard.
 They've got a great team," Gore said.
 "But we fought, man.
 We fought and we deserved it."

 The 49ers pulled off the biggest comeback victory in an NFC championship game, according to STATS.
 The previous NFC record was 13 points — Atlanta's victory over Minnesota in the 1999 title game, which sent the Falcons to what remains the only Super Bowl in franchise history.

-Page 2 of 4 - The AFC championship game record is 18 points, when Indianapolis rallied past New England in 2007.
+The AFC championship game record is 18 points, when Indianapolis rallied past New England in 2007.

 Harbaugh is hardly cool and collected like the 49ers' first Super Bowl-winning coach, Bill Walsh, but has pulled off a similar turnaround in San Francisco.
 The 49ers had eight straight years without a winning record before their new coach arrived from Stanford in 2011.

 He immediately led San Francisco to the cusp of the Super Bowl, losing to the eventual champion New York Giants in overtime in last year's NFC title game, a bitter defeat at home set up by a fumbled return.

 This time, the 49ers were the ones winning on the road to set up another celebration in the city by the bay, which is rapidly becoming the new Titletown USA.
 They'll try to follow the lead of the baseball Giants, who won the World Series in October.

 "We've come full circle," said Denise DeBartolo York, part of the family that has owned the 49ers since their championship days, "and the dynasty will prevail."